-BRIANNA EARDLEY-PRYOR, L.OM., Dipl.OM., M.Ac.OM.
-I’m an acupuncturist and practitioner of East Asian Medicine in Philadelphia, licensed by the Pennsylvania Medical Board, and board certified by the National Certification Commission of Acupuncture and Oriental Medicine (NCCAOM).
-I completed my Master's degree at the highly esteemed Oregon College of Oriental Medicine in Portland, OR.
+BRIANNA EARDLEY-PRYOR, L.Ac., Dipl.OM., M.Ac.OM.
+I’m an acupuncturist and practitioner of East Asian Medicine in Philadelphia, licensed by the California Acupuncture Board, License No. 18778, and board certified by the National Certification Commission of Acupuncture and Oriental Medicine (NCCAOM).
+I completed my Master's degree in 2015 at the highly esteemed Oregon College of Oriental Medicine in Portland, OR.

-Prior to my medical education, I spent more than a decade working for Planned Parenthood, where I developed a passion for educating women to take charge of their reproductive health and fertility cycles.
-My specialty is treating women at every stage of the reproductive years and beyond.
-I have experience treating a wide range of ailments including allergies, acne, eczema, digestive distress, anxiety, migraines, and auto-immune diseases.
+Prior to my medical education, I spent more than a decade working for Planned Parenthood, where I developed a passion for educating folks to take charge of their reproductive health and fertility cycles.
+My specialty is treating patients at every stage of the reproductive years.
+I have experience treating a wide range of ailments including allergies, eczema, anxiety, migraines, auto-immune diseases, and all types of pain.
 I'm trained in Tuina massage, a type of East Asian body work that treats musculo-skeletal conditions.

 I believe that to heal is to be made whole, as much as it is possible for each of us.